libreswitch/ops/tests/rest/rest_test.md

 ```

 ### Description
-The test case validates the "/rest/v1/system/users/{id}" through the standard RESTAPI PUT method.
+The test case validates the "/rest/v1/system/users/{id}" through the standard REST API PUT method.

 1. Verify that the request passes when trying to update the password of a user, who is also part of ovsdb_users group but is not logged in.
     a.
 Execute the PUT request over /rest/v1/system/users/{id} with the following data:
 ```
 {
         "configuration":